 I created a checklist of items to watch out for a while back, and I strongly believe they all still apply.
 The Google+ Local page is another piece to focus on.
 From an SEO standpoint, optimizing and linking to your Google+ Local page is something to consider as these pages will get crawled and indexed by Google.

 Given this is a new roll-out, I would love to hear your feedback on the comments I made above.
-Please share your thoughts in the comments below.This entry was posted in Search Engine Optimization and tagged Google, Google Places, google+ local, local search, local seo.
+Please share your thoughts in the comments below.This entry was posted in Technology, Search Engine Optimization and tagged Google, Google Places, google+ local, local search, local seo.
 Bookmark the permalink.